eedeb/eedeb/README.md

 <h1>Jimbot</h1>
-"Control your computer, with your voice."
+"Control your computer, with your voice." <a href='https://Jimbot.mrpi314.com'>Jimbot.mrpi314.com</a>
 <h1></h1>
 Welcome to Jimbot!
 Jimbot is a virtual assistant for your computer.
 It can do many things, like open an application, run a command, type with your voice, search things on google, and much more.